|

 all about ostensible horror for Donaldson, the thematic depth stops

-clichés reign supreme: Four guys are given the task to hunt down the
+clichés reign supreme: four people are given the task to hunt down the

 creature and save the day.
 Not surprisingly, they also have time to fall

 in love with each other.
-Whereas the creature somehow is able to learn
+Meanwhile, the creature somehow manages to learn

 how to drive a car without any prior knowledge.
 The sci-fi silliness